holographicSol/SatIO_ESP32-P4/README.md

     Additions: 1: doXRiseSetTimes().
 This allows for calculating rise and set times of all planets and objects according to time and location.
                2: inRange60().
 Ensures minutes and second values are wihin 0-59 for planet/object rise, set times.
                3: inRange24().
 Ensures hour values are wihin 0-23 for planet/object rise, set times.

-    ToDo: 20 programmable modulators on each output pin on the port controller.

     ToDo: Terrain elevation: Experiments have been made decompressing NASA's SRTMGL1 (Shuttle Radar Topography Mission) files quickly.